mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 {{<img src="console-log.png" alt="Screenshot of new landing page" hasBorder="true" caption="One of the WebAgency developers used 15 of the month's 60 hours to fix the minor bugs from the end of the task queue.">}}

-Where did WebAgency get the idea to take on these insignificant bugs, you ask?
+Where inspired WebAgency to take on these insignificant bugs, you ask?
 Well, WebAgency had asked me to create Github tickets for each redesign task.
 WebAgency warned that they don't refund or roll over unused hours, so they encouraged me to overbook the schedule with tasks beyond the redesign work.

 I didn't count on how WebAgency would split the tickets among the developers.
 I thought developer A would work on page X, and developer B would work on page Y. Instead, WebAgency assigned all the design-related tickets to one developer, and the other developer took on everything else.
 And that's how a quarter of the March dev budget went to minor bugfixes.